 - A chain of command just like in the armed forces so there isn’t too many chiefs and not enough Indians so to speak.

-have a plan “B”.
+- Always have a plan “B”.
 Just in case Plan “A” isn’t going to be able to be done.
-And you may also want a plan "C"

 - Do you have a place to go to be safe?

-- Do you have an alternate place or places to be safe?
+- Do you have an alternate place to be safe?